9738 Commerce Center Court

 Danielle treats patients with comprehensive H3 Prolotherapy.
 This method involves comprehensively treating each joint to address and reverse the underlying joint instability.
 Dextrose Prolotherapy can be combined with autologous cellular therapy for more severe pain cases, which may include Platelet Rich Plasma (PRP) and/or Stem Cell Prolotherapy.
 PRP and Stem cell therapies involve extracting cells from the blood, adipose tissue, or bone marrow and using them as a proliferant to heal musculoskeletal tissue.
 She is also highly skilled at musculoskeletal ultrasound for diagnostic and injection technique purposes, as cases warrant.

 At Caring Medical, Danielle sees patients of all ages with many different conditions from all over the world.
-She has taken a special interest in shoulder pathology in her practice, but she sees and treats all musculoskeletal conditions.
+She has taken a special interest in shoulder pathology and pelvic-related conditions in her practice, but she sees and treats all musculoskeletal conditions.
 By taking an individualized approach, she is able to help patients heal from acute injuries and chronic pain conditions with Prolotherapy and rehabilitation regimens.

 On a more personal note, she herself has been successfully treated with Prolotherapy, which has allowed to her continue running and participate in other physical activities.
 She understands the desire of athletes to remain relevant in their sport, as well as getting those patients who wish to maintain an active lifestyle, to obtain optimal healing.